HeRCLab/herc-file-formats/mlpx/doc/5/mlpx.md

 A snapshot definition is used to record the state of an MLP at a particular point in time.

-A snapshot defintion is a JSON object which **must** include the following
+A snapshot definition is a JSON object which **must** include the following
 keys:

 * `layers` -- a table of Layer Definition objects, as described below.
 Keys